 The device has a Multi Page Program, which enables even higher speed program operation compared to Auto Page Program.
-The sequence of command, address and data input is shown bellow.
+The sequence of command, address and data input is shown below.
 (Refer to the detailed timing chart.)

-Although two planes are programmed simultaneously, pass/fail is not available for each page when the program operation completes.
-Status bit of I/O 0 is set to "1" when any of the pages fails.
+Although two planes are programmed simultaneously, pass/fail is not available for each page by "70h" command when the program operation completes.
+Status bit of I/O 1 is set to "1" when any of the pages fails.
 Limitation in addressing with Multi Page Program is shown below.